 “The analysis revealed that in U.S. trials conducted in 1993, pain medications were rated to be an average of 27% more effective than placebo pills.
 In the 2013 trials, however, the pain medication was only 9 percent more effective than the placebo.
 The difference wasn’t attributed to decreased effectiveness of the medication, but instead to a greater response to the placebo.
 In other words, the sugar pill has become nearly as effective as medication in alleviating pain.” – Carolyn Gregoire in Placebo Effect Puzzle Has Scientists Scratching Their Heads.

-The above study focused on pain-killers, but similar results have been observed for antidepressants.
-With more than one in five Americans taking mental health drugs the number of people seeking alternatives and preventative measures continues to grow.
-Yoga, meditation, healthy diet, and exercise do not come in the form of a pill but tend to address the larger picture of wellbeing that is too often overlooked by the medical establishment.
+The above study focused on pain-killers but similar results have been observed for antidepressants.
+More than one in five Americans take mental health drugs.
+Likewise the number of people seeking alternatives and preventative measures continues to grow.

 Although placebo may not be a viable treatment option, there are other treatments that on average work as well as antidepressants, [such as] physical exercise and cognitive behavioral psychotherapy.
 As far as we know, these alternatives don’t make people worse. – Irving Kirsch, Time Magazine

 All of this points to the innate ability our bodies have to self-regulate, seek balance (homeostasis), and heal.
-You would think that we would be eager to listen to our own bodies when they speak to us through symptoms.
+We should be eager to listen to our bodies when they speak to us through symptoms.
 Yet we usually do the exact opposite by numbing the pain or ignoring what we feel.

 Peter Levine is author of Waking the Tiger.
 He is also an expert in trauma resolution and a lead voice in field of Somatic Experiencing.
-This modality encouurages us to tune in to our bodies as well as our emotions in order to reclaim our health.
+This modality encourages us to tune in to our bodies as well as our emotions to reclaim our health.

-Through hundreds of hours of client sessions, Levine began to witness how clients’ bodies told their stories of trauma, even if the clients had no conscious memories of the event.
-Once Levine guided them into the sensations within their trauma, the body then took over and finished what was unprocessed, or incomplete.
-Clients receive the added gifts of increased body awareness, a stronger connection to self, a shift in deep-seated patterns, a more regulated nervous system, and a sense of mastery.
+Through hundreds of hours of client sessions, Levine began to witness how clients’ bodies told their stories of trauma.
+Even if the clients had no conscious memories of the traumatic event.
+Once Levine guided them into the sensations within their trauma, the body then took over and finished what was unprocessed.
+This work allows clients to experienced increased body awareness.
+This stronger connection to self and shift in deep-seated patterns, allows for a more regulated nervous system.

 Why do humans need to be guided at all?
 The biggest obstacle is how inattentive and unfamiliar we are with our physical sensations.
 Our big, sophisticated brains constantly out-think and override our bodily needs.
 We are trained to ignore signs of hunger, pain, discomfort, injury, danger, as well as pleasure, saturation, and fulfillment.
 What’s astonishing is how forgiving and responsive the body is.
 As soon as we tune into it, shifts begin to happen. – Peter Levine